 Maruha Nichiro Ishinomaki Factory

 Nishitetsu Shizen Energy has entered the grid storage battery business to provide balancing capacity for the increasing use of renewable energy.
-In June 2024, we began operations at our first storage battery facility, Nishitetsu Shizen Energy Battery Hub Umi.
+In June 2024, we began operations at our first storage battery facility, Nishitetsu Shizen Energy Battery Hub Umi and Nishitetsu Shizen Energy Battery Hub Iizuka.
 This facility has a storage capacity of 4.659 MWh (output: 1.92 MW), capable of maintaining the supply-demand balance for an amount of electricity equivalent to the daily consumption of approximately 400 households.

 Through energy management initiatives utilizing storage batteries, we aim to contribute to the efficient use and stable supply of renewable energy, helping to realize a sustainable, decarbonized society.